UPDATED JULY 1, 2025

 Break it down

 Keep your paragraphs short and add a full line space between them so they’re surrounded by white space.
+Using headings/subheadings to introduce each new section will help readers scan for specific information.

 Use relevant headings

-Use headings/subheadings to introduce each section/subsection and make sure each one is relevant to the content that follows it.
-This will help readers skim to the parts that particularly interest them.
+When you’re writing for the web, you should use a different heading/subheading to introduce each section/subsection.
+Make sure each one is relevant to the content that follows it, as this will help readers skim to the parts that particularly interest them.

 Relevant headings are also good for optimising your content so it gets picked up by the search engines.